InstaDEX-Android/bitcore-wallet-client/README.md

 ## Example

-Start your own local [Bitcore wallet service](https://github.com/bitpay/bitcore-wallet-service) instance.
+Start your own local [bitcore wallet service](https://github.com/instadex-android/bitcore-wallet-service) instance.
 In this example we assume you have `bitcore-wallet-service` running on your `localhost:3232`.

 Then create two files `irene.js` and `tomas.js` with the content below: